Chalarangelo/30-seconds-of-code/snippets/average.md

 tags: math,array,beginner
 ---

-Returns the average of two or more numbers.
+Calculates the average of two or more numbers.

 - Use `Array.prototype.reduce()` to add each value to an accumulator, initialized with a value of `0`, divide by the `length` of the array.